Have you ever thought about becoming an ESL teacher?

 Student needs in the United States are changing.
 Teachers need the right tools in order to effectively reach all students.
-Dr. Connie Zucker, ESL Program Director at Concordia University Ann Arbor, understands these shifts quite well.
+Dr. Connie Zucker, the program director for Concordia University Ann Arbor’s ESL Program, understands these shifts quite well.

 Recently, I had the opportunity to sit down with Dr. Zucker to learn more about her background and experience within ESL Education.
-As we chatted, I was wowed by Zucker’s insight, as well as her embodiment of her educational philosophies.
-Dr. Zucker is a lifelong learner, and it shows both personally and in her professional work as a program director.
-I left the conversation realizing the innovative thinking, zeal for learning, and student advocacy that are each woven into the mission of the ESL teacher.
+Dr. Zucker is a lifelong learner.
+It shows both personally and in her professional work as a program director.

 ESL Teachers are In-Demand

-Zucker’s résumé includes teaching Spanish at Livonia Public Schools, a Master’s in Second Language Teaching from Wayne State, and a Ph.D. in Curriculum & Instruction for Second Language Learning.
-When asked why someone should consider teaching English as a Second Language, Zucker shot straight to the point.
+When asked why someone should consider teaching English as a second language, Zucker shot straight to the point.
 “The need for skilled ESL teachers is obvious.
 There is a large percentage of students [attending our schools] who do not speak English.
 [These students] are in everyone’s classroom.
 Earning the Endorsement in English as a Second Language expands teachers’ tool kits,” she states.

 The demand for ESL-trained teachers is growing, with some schools requiring their teachers to become endorsed in ESL.
 While the majority of ESL students are found in elementary schools, most high schools in the United States have ESL students present.
 Even if a student isn’t classified as an ESL student, it’s possible that English was their second language, and now they’re considered “proficient” at English.